filhodanuvem/gitql/README.md

 * It's  read-only.
 Nothing about delete, insert or update commits :stuck_out_tongue_closed_eyes:
 * The limit default is 10 rows
 * It's inspired by [textql](https://github.com/dinedal/textql)
 * But, why gitql is a compiler/interpreter instead of just read a sqlite database with all commits, tags and etc?
-Anwser: Because we would need to sync the tables everytime before run sql and we would have sqlite bases for each repository. :neutral_face:
+Answer: Because we would need to sync the tables everytime before run sql and we would have sqlite bases for each repository. :neutral_face: